Inclusive Curriculum and Assessment

 Guiding Questions:

-How much, and in what ways, do my teachers connect class content to my daily life?
+How much, and in what ways, do my teachers connect my class content and/or assessments to my daily life?
 Am I able to make connections on my own?

 Exploring

-My teachers rarely connect class content to my daily life.
+My teachers rarely (about 1-2 times per year) connect class content and/or assessments to my life.

 Growing

-My teachers sometimes connect class content to my daily life.
+My teachers sometimes (about 3-4 times per year) connect class content and/or assessments to my life.

 Utilizing

-My teachers regularly connect class content to my daily life.
+My teachers regularly (about weekly) connect class content and/or assessments to my life, including showing me connections to their own lives.

 Transforming

-My teachers regularly connect class content to my daily life and offer opportunities for me to make further connections.
+My teachers regularly (about weekly) connect class content and/or assessments to my life, show me connections to their own lives, and offer me opportunities to make my own connections.

 Selected Rating: None